dtbpkmte/BellioT/README.md

 Note that each device acts as both the transmitter and receiver, just like telephones.

+Bell device (ESP32) has a Web UI to configure WiFi and MQTT.
+It then stores the configuration permanently using Preferences.h library.

 #### Connection protocol between Master and Bell:
 ![image](./docs/AudioCallFlow.png)